Driver Duty of Care (Qld)

-- keep a standard distance from the vehicle ahead;
+- Allow sufficient stopping distance from the vehicle in front;

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.